vorakl/TrivialRC/README.md

 ## How to get started?

-To get started and find out some features, I suggest to go through these examples and read their readme's plus comment along the code:
+To get started and find out some features, I suggest to go through these examples and read their readme's plus comments along the code:

 * [One-liners](https://github.com/vorakl/TrivialRC/blob/master/examples/one-liners/README.md) which show most common use cases and features
 * The example of using [configuration files](https://github.com/vorakl/TrivialRC/tree/master/examples/config-files) instead of command line parameters